 What are the Symptoms of PTSD?

-An estimated 8 percent of the population will experience with PTSD at some point in their life, and VA data suggests that 8 million adults struggle with PTSD in a given year, though that number is likely underreported.
+An estimated 8 percent of the population will experience PTSD at some point in their life, and VA data suggests that 8 million adults struggle with PTSD in a given year, though that number is likely underreported.

 Unfortunately, research shows an intrinsic link between PTSD and addiction.